spinningbytes/SB-CH/README.md

 - `neg`: the number of times this sentence was annotated with the `NEGATIVE`label (Negative sentiment)
 - `pos`: the number of times this sentence was annotated with the `POSITIVE`label (Positive sentiment)

+## Licence

+See [our homepage](https://www.spinningbytes.com/resources/swissgermansentiment) for Licence information

 ## Remarks